Steven0351/publish-jazzy-docs/README.md

 * You have a `gh-pages` branch in your repository
 * A personal access token with `repo` scope.
 The `GITHUB_TOKEN` available as part of an action will not trigger a Github Pages build.
 See [this discussion thread](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/td-p/26869) for more information.

-## Limitations
-This Action will never support the following:
-* Generating and deploying documentation to `master` or in a docs folder on `master`
-* Maintain commit history of the `gh-pages` branch.

-This Action does not currently support the following:
-* .json configuration files are not currently supported
-* You may only specify `config` or `args`.
-Any `args` provided along with a jazzy config file will be ignored.

 ## Configuration
 |Key|Description|Required|
 |---|---|:---:|